Takasago Machinery Works

 EGAT Diamond Service Co., Ltd. built a gas turbine high temperature parts repair plant in Thailand.

 Mitsubishi Hitachi Power Systems, Ltd., a joint venture company formed by Mitsubishi Heavy Industries and Hitachi, integrating thermal power generation systems and other related businesses, established.
-Name changed to Takasago Works.

-- About MHI group
+- About MHI Group

 - CEO Message

 - Business Domains

 - Works & Plants

 - Overseas Offices

 - Takasago Machinery Works

 - Yokohama Dockyard & Machinery Works